scurvysteve/open-source-mba/README.md

 # Open Source MBA - Version 1.0

-A mostly free MBA curriculum for the working professional.
+A DIY MBA curriculum for the working professional.

 # Contents